-Notice: Applications for the Guarantee entry program will open on 3 August and close on 25 September 2020.
+Notice: Applications for the ACU Guarantee entry program will open on 1 June and close on 24 September 2021.

 Completing the personal statement can improve your entry score for this program.
 It is important to be succinct and honest in your statements and remember, the information you share goes no further than your application.

 You can complete one, two or all three statement options, depending on how many are relevant to your experiences in life.
-This is our first chance to learn about you and reward you for your ability to make an impact in your own world.
+This is our first chance to learn about you and reward you for your ability to make an impact.

 This is where you can tell us how you give back to others, whether that is on a big or small scale.
 You will be asked to complete the statement, ‘I am a good candidate for university because….’
 In this section, you might choose to tell us about your: